Upper Approximation Bounds for Neural Oscillators: Numerical Studies

-In this section, a Bouc-Wen nonlinear system driven by stochastic excitations is employed to validate the results in Theorem 1 and Theorem 2.
+In { Cases 1 and 2}, a Bouc-Wen nonlinear system driven by stochastic excitations is considered.
 A numerical study in \cite{zifeng2025} has shown that the neural oscillator can effectively learn the mapping relationship between the input excitation and the output response of a Bouc-Wen system exhibiting plastic deformation.
-The differential equation of a 5-degree of freedom Bouc-Wen system is
+The differential equation of a { 5-degree-of-freedom} Bouc-Wen system is

-where ${\mathbf{X}} = \left[X_1(t), X_2(t),\dots,X_5(t)\right]^\top$, $\tilde{\bf{X}}(t) = [X_1(t), X_2(t)-X_1(t),$ $X_3(t)-X_2(t),\dots,X_5(t)-X_4(t)]^\top$, ${\mathbf{Z}} = \left[Z_1(t), Z_2(t),\dots,Z_5(t)\right]^\top$, ${\mathbf{X}}(0)={\mathbf{X}}'(0)={\mathbf{Z}}(0)={\mathbf{0}}$,
+where ${\mathbf{X}} = \left[X_1(t), X_2(t),\dots,X_5(t)\right]^\top$, { $\tilde{\bf{X}}(t) = [X_1(t), X_2(t)-X_1(t),\dots,X_5(t)-X_4(t)]^\top$}, ${\mathbf{Z}} = \left[Z_1(t), Z_2(t),\dots,Z_5(t)\right]^\top$, ${\mathbf{X}}(0)={\mathbf{X}}'(0)={\mathbf{Z}}(0)={\mathbf{0}}$,

-$m=1382.4$ kilogram, $k=1.7 \times 10^6$ Newton/meter, $\mathbf{C}$ is determined using $\mathbf{M}$ and $\mathbf{K}$ such that the damping ratios of all response modes are 0.05, $\lambda = 0.01$, $\beta = 2$, $\gamma = 2$, and $s = 3$. $U_{\text{e}}(t)$ in Eq.~\eqref{eq:33} represents different stochastic excitations in the following two cases.
+$m=1382.4$ kilogram, $k=1.7 \times 10^6$ Newton/meter, $\mathbf{C}$ is determined using $\mathbf{M}$ and $\mathbf{K}$ such that the damping ratios of all response modes are 0.05, $\lambda = 0.01$, $\beta = 2$, $\gamma = 2$, and $s = 3$. $U_{\text{e}}(t)$ in Eq.~\eqref{eq:33} represents different stochastic excitations in { Cases 1 and 2}.
 The ODE system in Eq.~\eqref{eq:33} is solved numerically using a fourth-order Runge-Kutta method \citep{griffiths2010numerical} with a time discretization of $\Delta t = 0.01$ seconds over the time interval $[0, 10]$.
 For the numerical implementation of training, the neural oscillator is discretized using a second-order Runge–Kutta scheme \citep{zifeng2025}.
 The approach for training the neural oscillator with input-output pair samples is briefly described in \ref{appE}.
-All code for this numerical study is available at: \url{https://github.com/ZifengH22/Upper-Approximation-Bounds-for-Neural-Oscillators}.